giovannipozzobon/rp2350pc_job/documents/getstarted.md

 As feedback during this boot, the Green LED on the board will flash.
 This indicates it is waiting for the USB to stabilise.
 Shortly after that the monitor will sync.

+## Or not booting up

+Sometimes when the altcore library is used, it doesn't boot up - the display doesn't work.
+I *think* this is to do with HSTX not initialising correctly (by not being in reset state ?).
+Power cycling or pressing the reset button, or simply reuploading seems to solve it and it seems to only happen when uploading via the debugger.

 ## Code

 This is a brief description on how the module/runtime system worksModules